Glumboi/GlumSak/README.md

 # What is it written in?
   - C# Winforms/WPF in .NET Framework 4.8.1
-  - A little part is written in Python

 # UI screenshots (UI could differ from the image depending on how fast I update it)
   ![alt text](https://i.imgur.com/tpNUGRm.png)